 Here are some of our favorite question types to use in Science classes!

-Students can draw, type, underline, and even upload images in a Show Your Work question.
+Students can draw, type, underline, and even upload images in a Drawing question.
 Teachers can likewise draw, type, and upload images to the background!
 Here are some of our favorite uses for Science:

 Ask students to draw models; circuits, molecules, etc.